montag/audioworklet-test-demo/README.md

 }
 ~~~

-### 6. Do all of the above using the apps jest test suite with the standard buildchain (e.g. webpack4) ###
+### 6. Do all of the above using the apps test suite (Jest) with the standard buildchain (e.g. webpack4) ###

-As this is within a Jest unit test spec, we've integrated our test within the overall application test suites.
+As this is within a Jest unit test, we've integrated our test within the overall application's test suites.

 ~~~
 $ yarn test:unit